-Vaccinations are our best defence against flu and COVID-19 ahead of what could be a very challenging winter, and with the potential for this new variant to increase the risk of infection, the plan for Sunderland will follow the latest expert guidance and by bringing the vaccination programme forward, with people able to get their flu vaccine at the same time, it will help to maximise protection for the people of Sunderland.
+Vaccinations are our best defence against flu and COVID-19 ahead of what could be a very challenging winter, and with the potential for this new covid variant to increase the risk of infection, the plan for Sunderland will follow the latest expert guidance and by bringing the covid vaccination programme forward, with people able to get their flu vaccine at the same time, it will help to maximise protection for the people of Sunderland.

-3.4 System Winter Schemes
+3.3.
+System Winter Schemes

-Via the Command-and-Control Group, a range of additional system schemes are being planned and developed to support the overall resilience of the wider system as we come into the months of peak pressure.
+On top of each partners Winter planning and additional service capacity, through the Command-and-Control group, a range of system schemes are being planned and developed to support the overall resilience of the wider system.

-These schemes include:
+These schemes include: -